Simply Scratch Made

 • While the potatoes are baking, you can start cooking the bacon.
 You want fully cooked and crispy pieces of bacon.
 Either cook them in the oven with the potatoes for 20 minutes or fry them in a pan on the stove for about 10 minutes.

-• Add the milk, butter, and sour cream to a small saucepan, and heat up just until the butter is melted.
+• Add the milk, butter, and sour cream to a small saucepan, and heat over medium low heat just until the butter is melted.

 • Mash the potatoes and add in the milk mixture.
 Now fold in the bacon, green onions and shredded cheese.
 Salt and pepper to taste.